Please select the second broker

 We compile this list monthly and endeavour to keep it fresh.
 If you know of a broker who is not listed here who has received a warning or if you have personally experienced fraudulent behaviour, please let us know using our dedicated fraud alert section: fraud-alerts

-See what expert traders have said about LegacyFX.
-For your reassurance, we have tested all platforms from customer care through to trades.
+See what industry experts have said about TradeFred.
+For your peace of mind, we have tested all aspects from trades to platforms.

 Forex broker scams: